-This report and the resource estimates have been prepared in compliance with the disclosure and reporting requirements set forth in the Canadian Securities Administrators' National Instrument 43-101 ("NI 43-101"), Companion Policy 43-101CP, and Form 43-101F1, as well as with the Canadian Institute of Mining, Metallurgy and Petroleum's "CIM Definition Standards - For Mineral Resources and Reserves, Definitions and Guidelines" ("CIM Standards") adopted by the CIM Council on November 27, 2010.
+This report has been prepared in compliance with the disclosure and reporting requirements set forth in the Canadian Securities Administrators' National Instrument 43-101 ("NI 43-101"), Companion Policy 43-101CP, and Form 43-101F1, as well as with the Canadian Institute of Mining, Metallurgy and Petroleum's "CIM Definition Standards - For Mineral Resources and Reserves, Definitions and Guidelines" ("CIM Standards") adopted by the CIM Council on May 10, 2014.
+Note that a preliminary economic assessment is preliminary in nature and it includes Inferred mineral resources that are considered too speculative geologically to have the economic considerations applied that would enable them to be classified as mineral reserves, and there is no certainty that the preliminary assessment will be realized.
+Mineral resources that are not mineral reserves do not have demonstrated economic viability.

 Gold and silver mineralization occurs at Wind Mountain in a low- to intermediate-sulfidation, hot spring-type epithermal system.
 The Wind Mountain gold-silver project was mined and leached from 1989 to 1999 under ownership of Amax Gold Inc. ("Amax") through its subsidiary Wind Mountain Mining, Inc. "Amax" is used in this report to refer to both Amax Gold Inc. and Wind Mountain Mining, Inc., except in Section 4.4, where Wind Mountain Mining, Inc. ("WMMI") is used for accuracy in discussing environmental permitting issues.
 Amax Gold Inc. and Wind Mountain Mining, Inc. were merged with Kinross Gold USA, Inc. ("Kinross") in 1998.
-The project was previously described in a 2007 Technical Report (Noble and Ranta, 2007) prepared for Fortune River and in a 2010 Technical Report and Preliminary Economic Assessment (Dyer and Noble, 2010) prepared by MDA for Fortune River.
+The project was previously described in a 2007 Technical Report (Noble and Ranta, 2007) prepared for Fortune River Resource Corporation ("Fortune River"), who held the Wind Mountain project through their wholly owned subsidiary, Rio Fortuna Exploration (U.S.), Inc. ("Rio Fortuna").
+In 2010 MDA prepared a Technical Report and Preliminary Economic Assessment (Dyer and Noble, 2010) for Fortune River.
+In 2010 Fortune River announced its intention to merge with Bravada Gold Corp.
+The amalgamated company retained the name Bravada, and began trading in January, 2011.
+MDA prepared an updated Technical Report and Preliminary Economic Assessment on the Wind Mountain project for Bravada dated May 11, 2012, and revised January 15, 2014.